 - Small, elevated growths on the skin, also known as xanthelasma

-- Increased sensitivity in the stomach region.
+- Increased sensitivity around the abdomen

 What causes high cholesterol

 The main cause of high cholesterol is an unhealthy diet that contains high amounts of fatty foods (like yellow cheese and fried food), and processed foods.
 These make cholesterol levels increase quickly and are hard for the body to eliminate efficiently.

 Lack of physical exercise and poor lifestyle habbits, like smoking and excessive drinking, can also increase your risk for elevated cholesterol levels.